Ratua: Area overview

 The area shown in the adjacent map covers two physiographic regions – the Barind in the east and the tal in the west.
 The eastern part is comparatively high (up to 40 metres above mean sea level at places) and uneven.
 The soils of the eastern region are “hard salty clays of a reddish hue and the ground is baked hard as iron.”
 It lies to the east of the Mahananda River.
 The area lying to the west of the Mahananda River, the tal, is a flat low land and “is strewn with innumerable marshes, bils and oxbow lakes.”
 The tal area is prone to flooding by local rivers.
 The total area is overwhelmingly rural.
 There are two important historical/ archaeological sites in the area – Pandua and Jagjivanpur.

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 Police station

 Ratua police station under West Bengal police has jurisdiction over Ratua I CD block.

 CD block HQ

 The headquarters of Ratua I CD block is at Ratua.

 Demographics

 According to the 2011 Census of India, Ratua had a total population of 5,498, of which 2,850 (52%) were males and 2,648 (48%) were females.
 Population in the age range 0–6 years was 800.
 The total number of literate persons in Ratua was 3,053 (64.99% of the population over 6 years).

 Transport

 Ratua is on National Highway 131A/ State Highway 10 (partly common route).

+Well connected to the district town Malda with regular Bus & Minibus Services.
+You can also get a bus for Kolkata at Evening.

+The nearest railway station is located at Samsi.
+It is well connected to Kolkata, Delhi, Siliguri, Katihar with various express train.